webthethird/diamond-singlecut-hardhat/README.md

-# Diamond-1-Hardhat Implementation
+# Diamond-SingleCut-Hardhat Implementation

-This is a reference implementation for [EIP-2535 Diamonds](https://github.com/ethereum/EIPs/issues/2535).
+This is a reference implementation for an immutable [EIP-2535 Diamond](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other implementations go here: https://github.com/mudgen/diamond

 **Note:** The loupe functions in DiamondLoupeFacet.sol MUST be added to a diamond and are required by the EIP-2535 Diamonds standard.